A repost from November 2010.

 My husband, as a trained trauma counsellor, insisted on debriefing me that evening.
 We sat, cross-legged and facing each other on our bed, as he talked me through what had happened and asked me strategic questions about how I’d felt and what I’d thought.
 I know, without doubt, that that session was just exactly right.
 I’ve never had flashbacks, or nightmares, and I honestly haven’t relived that moment with anything but gratitude.
 My body had its own reaction six months later, when I experienced a series of panic attacks, but they were short-lived and I guess my body needed to vent.

-Oh, and I didn’t ever do that interview.
+Oh, and I didn’t ever get to do that interview.
 I just couldn’t.

-In the weekend papers the next day, we read of an off-duty policewoman who was shot at – and injured – in her car in the vicinity of my event.
+In the paper the next day, we read of an off-duty policewoman who was shot at – and injured – in her car in the vicinity of my event.
 It was attributed to a gang initiation ritual.
 Perhaps that was the purpose of the bullet that hit my car.
-I don’t know where it came from, I don’t know if I was caught in cross-fire or if the bullet was meant for me.
+I don’t know where it came from, I don’t know where it was going.
+I’ll never know if I was caught in cross-fire or if the bullet was meant for me.
 All I do know, and am forever grateful for, is that the bullet didn’t have my name on it.